Dinarauz/HR-company-project-using-SQL/README.md

 Enterprise Database Solution for Human Resources Industy

 **Execute Summary**
-This project demonstrates the design and implementation of a comprehensive database management system for an HR services company
+This project demonstrates the design and implementation of a comprehensive database management system for an HR services company established in 2019.
+The solution addresses the transition from Excel-based spreadsheet management to a normalized relational database system to support company expansion and improve operational efficiency.

+**Key Achievement:**
+Successfully designed and implemented a 6 table normalized database with complete application interface, transforming manual HR processes into structured, scalable data management system.

+**Business Problem:**